-The Leica Digilux 3 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in September 2006 and June 2017.
+The Leica Digilux 3 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were announced, respectively, in September 2006 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (Digilux 3) and an APS-C (SL2) sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 7.4 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica Digilux 3 vs Canon SL2

 The side-by-side display below illustrates the physical size and weight of the Leica Digilux 3 and the Canon SL2.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Digilux 3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (11 percent) than the Leica Digilux 3.
 Moreover, the SL2 is markedly lighter (25 percent) than the Digilux 3.
 In this context, it is worth noting that neither the Digilux 3 nor the SL2 are weather-sealed.